 But after a few years, as in full time employment, if there is no real sense of progress or development, you can grow frustrated.
 Modern enslavement to devices and reacting instantly to every single email, whatever the hour of the day, can leave you feeling anything but ‘free’.
-Home-life can easily be confused and infected with work-life if there is too little division.
+Home-life can easily be confused and infected with work-life.

 From around 2012, I would slowly self-train as a photographer, integrating those services alongside communications services.
 I would make plenty of mistakes and take thousands of weak photographs.
 But I would learn.

 From 2014, I would regularly shoot professional football: Premier League and International football matches in Wales – something 12-year old me would be incredibly excited about.
 Something 28 year-old me would be incredibly excited about.
 And something 33 year-old me actually was quite excited about, but tried to be professional and cool and not show it.

 In 2017 I would shoot the UEFA Champions League Final in Cardiff between Real Madrid and Juventus, and one of the last Premier League matches to be played at my beloved White Hart Lane in Tottenham, London.
 I would shoot various sports including rugby, cricket, athletics, darts, speedway, extreme sailing, boxing and cycling.

 But my heart would stay with football, despite its many rotten issues as a sport and industry.
-I would shoot for several photography agencies and for myself, and see images published in all the major UK newspapers.
+I would shoot for several photography agencies and for myself, seeing (or being aware of) images published in all the major UK newspapers.

 From 2014 to 2016 there were periods of communications contract work for different Cardiff-based recruiters, as well as consultancy with another PR agency.
 This involved generating content and blogs, briefing and training staff, organising events, monitoring social media noise around a political issue, all while generating funds for photography equipment.

-A primary business area today is photographing events and conferences; essentially, people talking.
+A primary business area today is photographing events and conferences.
+That is, essentially, people talking.
 While it’s not obviously too dynamic as a photographic subject, there is something about it that appeals to my voyeuristic, outsidery and wordy nature.

-One of my personal favourites last year was a conference on children’s literacy.
-As an avid modern fiction reader, an English Literature graduate and a then expectant father, photographing these imaginative and witty people was brilliant fun.
+One of my personal favourites last year (2018) was a conference on children’s literature.
+As an avid modern fiction reader, an English Literature graduate, and a then expectant father, photographing these imaginative and witty people was brilliant fun.
 Also, the people involved were remarkably warm and friendly.
 You can often feel like a blank automaton, standing in rooms taking picture after picture.
 On that occasion I didn’t.

 Cardiff streets were where I slowly learned photography, and it’s a branch that would remain attractive to me.
-In 2018 a publisher would ask me to produce a book of street photography on two districts of the city.
+In 2018 a publisher would ask me to produce a book of street photography about two districts of the city, Canton and Pontcanna.
 It sort of fell into my lap and I have no idea how it is selling further than my mum and a handful of contacts, but it sounds good.